Encounters with Human Rights Defenders

 Carolina Delgado Chaves

 Carolina was the Colombian winner of the "White Space Project Originals, Adidas Originals," an international art competition aimed at celebrating the originality of the most creative women of their country.
-She has exhibited her work at the Kelvingrove Art Gallery, Glasgow, the Celestino Mutis Botanical Garden in Bogota, the Banco de la República Art Museum in Colombia, and The Warehouse Art Gallery, Bogota.
-She was also artistic director for television productions, for the History Channel, Fox, RCN and Caracol.
+She has exhibited her work at the Kelvingrove Art Gallery, Glasgow, the Celestino Mutis Botanical Garden in Bogota, the Banco de la República Art Museum in Colombia, The Warehouse Art Gallery, Bogota, and the Cedar Ridge Studio Gallery, Toronto.
+She was also artistic director for television productions by the History Channel, Fox, RCN and Caracol.

 Portrait: Tote Ruiz, 2012.